Making an impact

 Alternatively, you can sign up for our new and exclusive, internationally recognised, BTEC Advanced Certificate in Teaching English as Foreign Language, a level 3 qualification which is accredited by the examining board Edexcel.

-Even if you're a complete diving novice, you can be trained at the project site on one of our marine expeditions to PADI Advanced Open Water level and beyond.
+Even if you're a complete diving novice, you can be trained at the project site on one of our marine expeditions to PADI Advanced Open Water level and the cost is included in your project fee!
 To find out more, see PADI Training

 We have teamed up with ASDAN (Award Scheme Development and Accreditation Network) to give you the chance to earn an extra 70 UCAS points!
 Gain a Certificate of Personal Effectiveness Level 3 (CoPE) on any of our Frontier Group projects for just £50.
 To find out more, see CoPE Qualification